The Neapolitan Mastiff dog breed was developed in southern Italy as a family and guard dog. Today this massive breed is known as a gentle giant.

 For the family who can provide this large and strong-willed dog with the firm, loving, and consistent guidance they need, the Neapolitan Mastiff is a wonderful and unique companion who will provide protection and love for everyone in their family--a dog who will protect you, your family, and your home with all the strength and love they possess.

 - Neapolitan Mastiffs do best in homes with a yard they can patrol.
 They are calm indoors however and can do fine in an apartment or condo big enough to accommodate their sprawl.

 - Neos are generally clumsy dogs who have trouble navigating more than a few stairs, especially as puppies.

-- The Neapolitan Mastiff is an average shedder and requires weekly brushing, plus close attention to cleaning his skin wrinkles and folds.
+- The Neapolitan Mastiff is an average shedder and requires weekly brushing, plus close attention to cleaning their skin wrinkles and folds.

-- He's an excellent deterrent to intruders, but rarely aggressive without cause.
-Socialize him early and often so that he learns how to behave around other people and animals.
+- They're an excellent deterrent to intruders, but rarely aggressive without cause.
+Socialize them early and often so that they learn how to behave around other people and animals.

-- Neapolitan Mastiffs can be lazy and will become obese if he doesn't get much exercise.
-Make sure your dog maintains a healthy weight to avoid diseases that can significantly reduce his life span.
+- Neapolitan Mastiffs can be lazy and will become obese if they don't get much exercise.
+Make sure your dog maintains a healthy weight to avoid diseases that can significantly reduce their life span.

 - The Neapolitan Mastiff is not recommended for a timid or first-time owner.
 This breed needs a confident trainer who is consistent and firm but also loving.
 The Neo is strong-willed and will test whether you really mean what you say.